ontherays/smartFaceRecognistionAWS/README.md

 - 👥 Automatic headcount of people in a room
 - ☁️ AWS Rekognition for secure and scalable identity matching
 - 📊 Web dashboard to view attendance logs and analytics
-- 📷 Live video/image capture from Raspberry Pi or Jetson Nano
+- 📷 Live video/image capture from Raspberry Pi
 - 🔔 Alerts for unknown or unauthorized individuals

 ---